 - It Streamlines The Process Of Reading And Spelling Words, Which Is Essential For Many Students - If students are taught to say both the letter name and sound when they study/review the alphabet letters, they will have to screen out the letter names when they read or spell words.
 This creates a multi-step process.
 Students see a letter, think of its name and sound, remove the letter name mentally, and say the letter sound.
 Some students are able to do this comfortably.
 Other students find it almost impossible to do this type of mental screening, creating a severe roadblock when learning to read and write.
 One of the earlier years that I taught first grade, I still had a few students who were having difficulty mastering the spelling and reading portions of the daily lessons.
 I was using the Slingerland lesson outline for instruction, which used both the letter sounds and letter names when working with letters and words during the lessons.
 I received a flyer in the mail about the Total Reading program.
 I was intrigued and ordered the teacher's manual and some of the student materials so that I could learn more about the program.
 It was a structured phonetic program similar to the Slingerland program in many ways.
 However, it only used the letter sounds when talking about and using the letters to spell and read, never the letter names.
 I decided to try this approach, which was a change for the class.
 I noticed right away that those few students who had been struggling suddenly became much more confident and were able to participate without hesitation in the daily dictation period.

 When To Work With Letter Names

 There are two reasons that students will need to know the letter names

 - First, they will need to be familiar with alphabetical order in order to find words in a dictionary or alphabetize a list of words.
-Saying the letter names in alphabetical order can help students remember their order.
+Saying or singing the letter names in alphabetical order can help students remember their order.